-Brand Health Tracking: The Competitive Edge in 2025
+Brand Health Tracking: Your Competitive Edge in a Shifting Market

 What Is Brand Health Tracking?

-Here’s why brand health tracking matters in 2025 and beyond:
+Here’s why brand health tracking matters in modern brand strategies:

 • Quicker responsiveness: Regular insights let you spot trends early and fix issues before they become PR problems.